-Industry Diversification
+B. Industry Diversification

-Note: Figures are based on actual dollars invested to date plus projections for uninvested capital as of December 31, 2015
+Note: Figures are based on actual dollars invested to date plus projections for committed, but uninvested, capital

 A long-term goal of the program is to create a private infrastructure portfolio that is diversified across industry sectors.
 The fund commitments in the program are still relatively young and while the funds are in various stages of deploying capital, the pie chart above clearly illustrates today's outsized concentration in the power sector.
 Within the power sector, the portfolio is well-diversified by geography, power market and fuel type, including both conventional and renewable power.
-However, we recommend no new power sector investments for fiscal year 2017 in order to increase diversification.
+However, we recommend no new power sector investments, to the extent possible, until the portfolio is further diversified.

-Geographic Diversification
+C. Geographic Diversification

-Note: Figures are based on actual dollars invested to date plus projections for uninvested capital as of December 31, 2015
+Note: Figures are based on actual dollars invested to date plus projections for committed, but uninvested, capital